BlaiseMoses01/BrainDump/README.md

 ---
 ## 🔖 License

 MIT — free to learn from or build upon.
-Just don’t plagiarize and pretend it's yours.
+Just don’t plagiarize or take credit for my work please!